-OK, so perhaps I am overstating the heat just a tad, and I shouldn’t be complaining after escaping the “slap you in the face” oppressive heat of Arizona.
-But when you have been standing under the hot sun in a field knee deep in bushes for two hours waiting for the light to change, it brings out the little princess “where is my assistant with the umbrella?” side of any girl!
+OK, so perhaps I'm overstating the heat just a tad, and I shouldn’t be complaining after escaping the slap-you-in-the-face oppressive heat of Arizona.
+But when you've been standing under the hot sun in a field knee-deep in bushes for two hours waiting for the light to change, it brings out the where-is-my-assistant-with-the-umbrella princess side of any girl!

 We came back to our hotel and were in desperate need of refreshments.
 Or more accurately, treats!
 Rob was craving a piece of mum’s pecan pie.
 Flashback to Rob’s infamous homage to “George Costanza with the chocolate éclair" when under the guise of doing the dishes after one of our dinner parties was sprung surreptitiously shoveling leftover pecan pie from the plates of our dinner guests!

 Today, as we couldn't zap ourselves back into our kitchen; (and quite frankly, had no inclination to bake any further) we decided to do the next best thing, and turn on our blender.

 Much like my apple pie, this smoothie does even the most coveted slice of pecan pie justice.
 In the spirit of replicating our perfect mouthful of pie (or more accurately, pie worthy of stealing off other people’s plates) we used maple syrup, cinnamon, and vanilla make the pecans sing.

 This is a delightful, decadent dessert in a glass, and will rock your world.

 Find more delicious smoothie recipes in The Blender Girl Smoothies app.